Suruç: 21st century

-On 19 October 2014, journalist Serena Shim was killed in Suruç.
+On 19 October 2014, journalist Serena Shim died in a car crash in Suruç.

 On 20 July 2015, at approximately 12:50 GMT, a suicide bombing occurred.
 It killed 34 people and injured over 100 others outside the Amara Cultural Center.

-Ahead of the June 24th anticipated 2018 Turkish elections, four people were killed in Suruç while an AKP candidate toured the city's market.
+Ahead of the June anticipated 2018 Turkish elections, four people were killed in Suruç while an AKP candidate toured the city's market.
 According to pro-Kurdish sources, AKP representative Ibrahim Halil Yıldız went to local shopkeeper Hacı Esvet Şenyaşar where a brawl started.